dwcoates/pygn-mode/README.md

 # Overview

-An Emacs major-mode for viewing chess PGN files, powered by Python.
+An Emacs major-mode for chess PGN files, powered by Python.

  * [Quickstart](#quickstart)
  * [pygn-mode](#pygn-mode)